 We grow through our experiences.
 Try to remove the process of making photos from the notion of simply recording reality.

 Photography allows us to both document and interpret our experiences.
 In many ways your life’s journey is not so much about where you go, what you see and the relationships you form along the way.

 Life is all about how you response to stimuli and what actions your response guides you to.

 Imagine a beautiful sunrise.
 Your eyes observes the event, the brain processes and records that image, and the mind makes sense (i.e., perceives) of it.

-Photography, as art, is ultimately a search for identity: that of the subject or scene depicted; that of the maker (e.g., the artist photographer); and that of the viewer.
-The more closely you look the more you see.
-And the more you see the more you learn about the world around you, and about yourself.
+I think it's important to remember that the more closely you look the more you'll see.
+And the more you see the more you'll learn about the world around you, about others and, ultimately, about yourself.